orionaskatu/stable-diffusion-webui/README.md

 You have to put your Discord webhook url in a `discordurl.txt` file in the same directory as the `discord.sh` file :
 `https://discord.com/api/webhooks/xxx/xxx`

-Scrolls to output after clicking on `Generate` buttons (useful for mobile usage or small screens)
+Scrolls to output after clicking on `Generate` buttons (useful for mobile usage or small screens).

 Start/stop is controlled by systemd `/etc/systemd/system/stable-diffusion.service` and set to start at boot.

  ## TODO

  Next planned features:
-  - ?
+  - Make a non-customized and more portable version that can be proposed to the original repo

 ↓↓↓↓ ORIGINAL README BELOW ↓↓↓↓